Movatterモバイル変換

 Beauty pageants

 Baklâ communities are renowned for staging beauty pageants,[7] withMiss Gay Philippines being national in scope.
-Participants model swimsuits, national costume, and dresses, and showcase their talents, as in female beauty pageants worldwide.
+Participants model swimsuits, national costumes, dresses, and showcase their talents, as with female beauty pageants worldwide.

 Swardspeak